 Travel 1, 2017: Saturday September 23.

 Margaret and I were not pilgrims, and we did not walk but drove a rented car.
 Our trip was something of a nostalgic return to some areas that we had visited many years ago, mixed with the exciting prospect of discovering corners still unknown to us.
-For the most part, we chose to stay in small hotels or in posadas (similar to B and Bs i.e. bed-and-breakfast) outside the large towns, the only exceptions being León and Burgos.
+For the most part, we chose to stay in small hotels or in posadas (similar to B and Bs i.e. bed-and-breakfast) outside the large towns, the exceptions being León and Burgos.
 We also chose to travel in late September early October to avoid the heat of summer when holiday makers and families from the baking central Meseta and the south flood north in search of more temperate weather.
 Fewer tourists, less traffic congestion.
 Or so we thought!
-It turned out to be quite a bit busier than expected, with the fewer families (home, with children attending school, probably) being replaced by more retirees with the same thought that we had.
+It turned out to be quite a bit busier than expected: there were fewer families (probably at home, with children attending school) but theses were replaced by more tourists with the same thought that we had.

 Fall (autumn) is a good time to visit the north.
 It’s still green, unlike much of the south or centre of the peninsula which turn brown following the summer heat and collected harvests.
-And the fall is the best time to enjoy the fresh fruits (particularly apples, pears, plums, chestnuts) and vegetables.
-In addition, both Margaret and I love fish, and the north enjoys a well-earned reputation for excellent sea food, as well as superb trout from the numerous rivers and streams that run from the Cantabrian Mountains running parallel to the sea between Euskadi (the Basque Country) and Galicia.
+The fall is also the best time to enjoy the fresh vegetables and fruits (particularly apples, pears, plums, chestnuts).
+In addition, Margaret and I both love fish, and the north enjoys a well-earned reputation for excellent sea food, as well as superb trout from the numerous rivers and streams that run from the Cantabrian Mountains running parallel to the sea between Euskadi (the Basque Country) and Galicia.

-So where exactly did we go and how long were we there?
-Let’s answer the second first.
-We spent 19 days in Spain (from September 24 to October 13), arriving in Madrid after an overnight haul from Vancouver, and a connecting flight from London.
-We stayed a night in Madrid and then took a leisurely train to Bilbao the following day.
+So how long were we there and where exactly did we go?
+We spent 19 days in Spain (from September 24 to October 13), arriving in Madrid after an overnight flight from Vancouver, and a connecting flight from London.
+We stayed a night in Madrid and took a leisurely train to Bilbao the following day.

 Altogether, with the side trips, we covered about 1,500 kilometres (932 miles) and travelled through five of Spain’s seventeen autonomous communities: Euskadi, Cantabria, Asturias, Galicia and Castile-León.